AgoraIO-Usecase/AgoraChat-Livestream/livestream-android/README.md

     git clone git@github.com:AgoraIO-Usecase/AgoraChat-Livestream.git
 ```

-### 2. Open the Android project with Android Studio.
+### 2. Open the Android project with Android Studio(AgoraChat-Livestream/livestream-android).

 ### 3. Configure APPKEY.
 Configure AGORA_CHAT_APPKEY and AGORA_APP_ID in local.properties, you can apply for the corresponding APPKEY in the [Agora Developer Console](https://console.agora.io/).